lantran305/Ecommerce-Web-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 Understand where revenue comes from, which factors influence e-commerce performance, and where the business should focus improvement efforts.
 1. How did traffic, transactions, conversion rate, and revenue change over time?
 2. Which traffic sources generated the most revenue and had the highest conversion rates?
-3. Which high-traffic sources had relatively low conversion performance?
-4. How did traffic source performance change over time?
+3. How did traffic source performance change over time?
-5. Which products generated the most revenue?
+4. Which products generated the most revenue?
-6. Which traffic sources contributed the most revenue to the top products?
+5. Which traffic sources contributed the most revenue to the top products?
-7. How did e-commerce performance differ across devices?
+6. How did e-commerce performance differ across devices?

 ## 👥 Target Audience